 1898 – In that year the two bodies dropped their separate titles and formed a joint society under the name of The Incorporated Phonographic Society.
 The date on the Memorandum of Association is 19th July 1898.

 Thus it can be seen that in 1998 we celebrated the Centenary of our incorporation.
-A Luncheon was held at the Tower Hotel in London with special guests, and Companies House presented us with a special Certificate, as follows:
+A Luncheon was held at the Tower Hotel in London with special guests, and Companies House presented us with a special Certificate.